fjantunen/sev1/index.md

 * **Online Courses & Workshops:** Many platforms offer incident management training.

 Keep learning.
 Keep practicing.
 Keep building resilient systems and, more importantly, resilient people.
 Your users—and your on-call teams—will thank you. 🙏

+### One Last Thing 💬

+If this book helped you—if it made you think, saved you time, or gave you language for what you've lived—consider helping someone else.

+That might mean sending feedback.
+Sharing it with a teammate.
+Or supporting the project so it stays free for the next person who needs it.

+This is value-for-value.
+No gatekeepers.
+Just trust.

+Thanks for reading.
+Stay resilient. 🙏